-Staff and or volunteers shall immediately notify Club leadership of any action by an employee or volunteer whodemonstrates an unusual pattern of behavior suggesting that they are under the influence of drugs or alcohol.

-Club leadership will determine whether the employee should be examined by a physician or clinic and/or testedfor drugs or alcohol in accordance with the Club's drug testing policies.
+Staff and or volunteers shall immediately notify Club leadership of any action by an employee or volunteer who demonstrates an unusual pattern of behavior suggesting that they are under the influence of drugs or alcohol.
+Club leadership will determine whether the employee should be examined by a physician or clinic and/or tested for drugs or alcohol in accordance with the Club's drug testing policies.
 Employees and volunteers believed to be under the influence of drugs or alcohol will be required to leave the premises.
 Any illegal drugs or drug paraphernalia will be turned over to the appropriate law enforcement agency and may result in criminal prosecution.

-Examples of behavior suggesting that employees or volunteers are under the influence of drugs or alcoholinclude, but are not limited to:
+Examples of behavior suggesting that employees or volunteers are under the influence of drugs or alcohol the termine whether the employees and may result in criminal prosecution.

-- Odors (smell of alcohol, body odor, or urine); - Movements (unsteady, fidgety, dizzy); - Eyes (dilated, constricted or watery eyes, or involuntary eye movements); - Face (flushed, sweating, confused, or blank look); - Speech (slurred, slow, distracted mid-thought, inability to verbalize thoughts); - Emotions (argumentative, agitated, irritable, drowsy); Actions (yawning, twitching); or - Inactions (sleeping, unconscious, no reaction to questions). - Unusual patterns of behavior that may suggest drug or alcohol misuse include, but are not limited to: - Repeatedly calling in sick; - Being absent directly before or after holidays and weekends; - Repeatedly damaging inventory or failing to meet reasonable work schedules. - Being involved in frequent accidents that can be related to the use of drugs or other substances.
+- Odors (smell of alcohol, body odor, or urine); - Movements (unsteady, fidgety, dizzy); - Eyes (dilated, constricted or watery eyes, or involuntary eye movements); - Face (flushed, sweating, confused, or blank look); - Speech (slurred, slow, distracted mid-thought, inability to verbalize thoughts); - Emotions (argumentative, agitated, irritable, drowsy); - Actions (yawning, twitching); or - Inactions (sleeping, unconscious, no reaction to questions). - Unusual patterns of behavior that may suggest drug or alcohol misuse include, but are not limited to: - Repeatedly calling in sick; - Being absent directly before or after holidays and weekends; - Repeatedly damaging inventory or failing to meet reasonable work schedules. - Being involved in frequent accidents that can be related to the use of drugs or other substances.

-Testing
+Inspection and Testing

+Boys & Girls Clubs of Hernando County reserves the right to take any and all appropriate and lawful actions necessary to enforce this drug- and alcohol-free workplace policy, including but not limited to the inspection of organization issued lockers, desks or other suspected areas of concealment, as well as an employee's personal property when the organization has reasonable suspicion to believe that the employee has violated this drug- and alcohol-free workplace policy (see "Reasonable Suspicion" above).
 Screening, testing, and security measures may be used as enforcement methods, as permitted by applicable state law.
 It is a violation of this policy to refuse to submit to testing.
 Tests that are paid for by the organization are the property of the organization.
 The examination records will be treated as confidential and held in a separate medical files.
 However, records of specific examinations will be made available, if required by law or regulation, to the employee, persons designated and authorized by the employee, public agencies, relevant insurance companies, and/or the employee's doctor.